ShawnAhls/mud-and-cogs/README.md

 <h4>Acknowledgements</h4>

-The recipes I used was from the BBC recipe website and everyone on the Slack that gave me so much advise.
+The images and descriptions of the parts I got from Chainreaction and everyone on the Slack that gave me so much advise.
-YOUTUBE - PrettyPrint for all his video's how to work with flask, python and MongoDB.
+YOUTUBE - video's how to work with Django, Python and Stripe.